kirangitacc/employee-directory/README.md

 ### ✅ Challenges Faced

-- Maintaining clean, modular JavaScript logic without relying on a backend
 - Handling form validation and conditional rendering using pure DOM methods
 - Designing a fully responsive interface compatible with desktop and mobile devices